 World Suicide Prevention Day

 Every Buckeye plays a role in suicide prevention!
 Let's create a campus community where we shift from a culture of silence and stigma to one of openness, understanding and support.
 Join us and our 2025 SPP WSPD partners as we together reduce mental health stigma and promote hope and healing on Sept.
-10.
+10. Sign up to volunteer now.

 September 10, 2025 WSPD Campus Events